Salt (2010 film): Filming

 Computer-generated imagery (CGI) was used extensively throughout the film to create environments and elements, such as bullet holes and flames.
 More dangerous objects such as a taser or the handcuffs used to strangle Winter were also made from CGI.
 Five companies were responsible for visual effects.
 The two most involved were CIS Vancouver and Framestore.
 CIS Vancouver recreated the White House since the crew did not have permission to shoot in the building, and made a digital elevator shaft for the scene where Salt goes down into the White House bunker.
 Framestore was responsible for the assassination attempt on the Russian president, which combined actual shots of St. Bartholomew's Church, a digital recreation of the church's interior, and scenes with actor Olek Krupa falling down a collapsing floor.

 Female CIA officers were consulted about the creation of disguises, leading to the scene where Salt undergoes subtle changes to disguise herself as a Czech.
 The "sweet and caring" blonde Salt dyeing her hair black would represent the shift to Chenkov, the menacing Russian agent.
 For the scene where Salt disguises herself as a major, pictures of Angelina Jolie were treated on Adobe Photoshop to create a believable male version, with the resulting image being used by the make-up team as an inspiration for the prosthetics.

+The film's test screenings were poor.
+Sony brought in producer and slate co-financier Joseph M. Singer, former head of Universal's Motion Picture Group, to oversee a rewrite and reshoots.
+Jolie said he made the film "more comprehensible" to moviegoers.
+Singer was paid an exorbitant price at the time, $2 million, for two months of work.
+Subsequently, he praised Noyce and di Bonaventura, stating his contributions were minimal.

 Versions

 Director Phillip Noyce has said that, due to the extensive usage of flashbacks, "there was always going to be a mountain of alternative material that would not fit into the theatrical version".
 The film ended up having two extra versions, the director's cut, and the extended cut – which Noyce refers to in his audio commentary as the film's original cut – both included on the DVD and Blu-ray disc deluxe editions.

 The director's cut was described by Noyce as "my own personal take on the material, free from the politics and restrictions of producers, studio, or censorship ratings".
 Four minutes of film were added, leading to a running time of 104 minutes.
 More flashbacks were added, and the violence was amped up, for example, Mike being drowned rather than shot to death.
-The ending is also different; in the bunker scene, Winter shoots the President instead of only knocking him unconscious, and a media report during the final scene reports that the new US president had been orphaned on a family visit to Russia, implying he is also a sleeper agent.
+The ending is also different; in the bunker scene, Winter kills the president instead of only knocking him unconscious.
 Noyce has described this ending as "an ending yet just a beginning – and it's an ending that turns the whole story on its head."

 The extended cut increases the running time by only one minute, but rewrites the plot by removing, rearranging, and adding scenes.
-The ending has Salt escaping from CIA custody and going to Russia, where she kills Orlov – his death scene at the barge does not appear in this cut, along with the child-spy training facility getting blown up at the end of the cut.